-How to make an effective WBT – building Persona
+How to make an effective WBT?
+Don’t forget about building persona

 Meet Mr Müller